Discover the Rich History and Mission Behind Keystone Symposia

 For purposes of this policy, harassment means unwelcome and offensive comments or behavior directed to the participant's sex, race, color, national origin, religion, sexual orientation or gender identity, disability, or other status protected under applicable law.
 Harassment can include, for example, unwelcome attention, comments or jokes that focus on gender differences or sexual topics and that distract from the professional topics under discussion, unwelcome advances or requests for dates or sexual activities, and the use of language or images that demean or degrade persons of particular gender, racial, ethnic, religious or national identity.

 To this end, we expect all participants to support these values and to avoid harassment of others participating in our conferences and other events.
-We expect all attendees to assist in ensuring that Keystone Symposia events are free from harassment of any kind, including reporting any instances of harassment directly to the Dr. Deborah Johnson, CEO at email@example.com and/or Dr. Thale Jarvis, CSO at firstname.lastname@example.org.
+We expect all attendees to assist in ensuring that Keystone Symposia events are free from harassment of any kind, including reporting any instances of harassment directly to the Dr. Deborah Johnson, CEO at firstname.lastname@example.org and/or Terry Sheppard, CSO at email@example.com.
 Anyone who has experienced harassment, or who has witnessed such behavior, should notify one of the above persons as soon as possible.

 Persons who act contrary to these values and expectations may be warned or asked to leave the event in which the behavior occurred, may be excluded from access to Keystone Symposia conferences and/or other events, and/or may be subject to other disciplinary or corrective action, at the discretion of Keystone Symposia.